 Appointed: 4 June 1991

-Charly has contributed immensely to the growth of Transpaco since joining the group in 1984.
-He has over 38 years of experience in the paper, plastic and packaging industry and is currently the managing director of Cores and Tubes.
+Charly has over 39 years of experience in the paper, plastic and packaging industry and is currently the managing director of Cores and Tubes.
+He joined Transpaco in 1984 and has contributed immensely to the growth of the group.